 Let’s face it, most champagne tastes pretty bad, but it does have a high alcohol content, and it tends to go straight to your head thanks to the number of bubbles.
 This is why it’s perfect for the first drink of any dinner party, as it often helps people to relax and start enjoying themselves.
 Just make sure your guests don’t drink too much of it, or else they might need to book a taxi home sooner than they’d planned.

 White Wine For Appetizers

-Your first course should always be served with a light and flavoursome white wine, especially is your doing a starter of soup or something similar.
-Anything from the Loire Valley in France is preferable, because this region is renowned for producing some of the least heavy and most fruity beverages in the world.
+Your first course should always be served with a light and flavorsome white wine, especially if you doing a starter of soup or something similar.
+Anything from the Loire Valley in France is preferable because this region is renowned for producing some of the least heavy and fruity beverages in the world.
 Don’t stress too much about buying expensive bottles, you can actually get good quality whites from the supermarkets these days for less than £10.

 Red Wine For Main Meals

 It’s essential that you swap to red wine when serving your main course because you want to avoid fizzy solutions.
 This is because your guests will have a hard time eating all their food when it’s accompanied by something that contains so much gas.
 If you’re not a massive fan of red, then maybe you should see how rose goes down.
 I would advise that you always keep a bottle of red on hand though, because some of your more traditional diners may prefer this.

 No matter how sweet your dessert menu may be, it’s important that you always compliment it with sweet wine.
 It doesn’t really matter whether you opt for white, red, or rose; just make sure your guests are happy, and everything should be okay.